-FIG. 1.
-Comparison and distinction of a caricature of a KCM with a LGM.
-In the KCM, any configuration is allowed, but move may only be made if a particle has at least one missing neighbor before and after the move.
+Figure 1: Comparison and distinction of a caricature of a kinetically constrained model with a lattice glass model.
+In the KCM any configuration is allowed, but move may only be made if a particle has at least one missing neighbor before and after the move.
 In the LGM, the global configuration is defined such that all particles must have at least one missing neighbor, and all dynamical moves must respect this rule.
 Note that the local environment around the moving particle is identical in this example, while the global configurations are distinct.
 Periodic boundary conditions are assumed for both panels.

-such models seem at first sight like that of KCMs.
-For example, in the simplest versions of such models, a particle may move if it is surrounded by no more than a fixed number of nearest neighbors before and after the move.^{51-54} Locally, this is identical to the type of dynamical constraint that appears in the KCMs introduced by Kob and Andersen (KA).4 However, this constraint must be met globally: all particles must have no more than a fixed number of nearest neighbors.
+may move if it is surrounded by no more than a fixed number of nearest neighbors before and after the move [51, 52, 53, 54].
+Locally this is identical to the type of dynamical constraint that appears in the KCMs introduced by Kob and Andersen [43].
+However, this constraint must be met globally: all particles must have no more than a fixed number of nearest neighbors.
 As the density of the system increases, fewer and fewer configurations exist for which these constraints may be satisfied.
-It is thus the entropy of configurations that governs the slowing of dynamics, intimately connecting the nontrivial thermodynamic weight of states accessible to the local dynamics.
-Indeed, LGMs can be solved exactly within the Bethe approximation, or on Bethe lattices,^{50,53} and have been shown to have a glass transition due to the vanishing of the configurational entropy.
+It is thus the entropy of configurations that governs the slowing of dynamics, intimately connecting the non-trivial thermodynamic weight of states accessible to the local dynamics.
+Indeed, LGMs can be solved exactly within the Bethe approximation, or on Bethe lattices [50, 53], and have been shown to have a glass transition due to the vanishing of the configurational entropy.
 The distinction between the KCM and LGM viewpoint is illustrated in Fig. 1.

 LGMs have been studied by a number of groups, but the focus has not generally been on real-space aspects of dynamical heterogeneity.
-For example, Coniglio and coworkers have developed a simple LGM that avoids crystallization and displays many features of typical glass-forming materials, including a growing multipoint susceptibility $[\chi_4(t)]$.^{53,54} On the other hand, this system appears to behave as a strong glass-former, with a stretching parameter close to one, and exhibits essentially no Stokes-Einstein violation.
-Our goal in this work is to survey, in detail, the dynamical behavior of a new LGM which bears similarity to the original Biroli-Mézard model but is not prone to crystallization.
+For example, Coniglio and coworkers have developed a simple LGM that avoids crystallization and displays many features of typical glassforming materials, including a growing multi-point susceptibility $(\chi_4(t))$ [53, 54].
+On the other hand, this system appears to behave as a strong glass-former, with a stretching parameter close to one, and exhibits essentially no Stokes-Einstein violation.
+Our goal in this work is to survey in detail the dynamical behavior of a new LGM which bears similarity to the original Biroli-Mézard model but is not prone to crystallization.
 The main conclusion that we draw is that LGMs are at least as realistic as KCMs in their description of all commonly studied features of dynamical heterogeneity.
 In this regard, simple coarse-grained lattice models based on the thermodynamic weight of states are no less viable as fundamental caricatures of glassy liquids than are KCMs based on weights of trajectories.
 We conclude our work by highlighting several key ways that LGMs and KCMs may be distinguished.
 We reserve the investigation of these comparisons for a future study.
-Our paper is organized as follows.
-Section II outlines the model.
-Section III discusses both simple averaged dynamics as well as aspects of dynamical heterogeneity.
+Our paper is organized as follows: Sec.
+II outlines the model.
+Sec.
+III discusses both simple averaged dynamics as well as aspects of dynamical heterogeneity.
 In Sec.
-IV, we conclude with a discussion of the meaning of our findings and the future directions to be pursued.
+IV we conclude with a discussion of the meaning of our findings and the future directions to be pursued.